yizow/WebPi/www/notes.md

 ## Setting up nginx

 Next we're going to setup nginx to load a specific configuration file from user space.
-Our end goal is to have all out webserver code hosted in an easily updatable github folder.
+Our end goal is to have all our webserver code hosted in an easily updatable github folder.

 1. I will be putting my website files in `~/webserver/www`.
 Replace the path in the following steps with wherever you decide to keep your files.